Textualize/textual/docs/blog/posts/text-area-learnings.md

 ## Syntax highlighting is very different from what I expected

-In order support syntax highlighting, we make use of the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) library, which maintains a syntax tree representing the structure of our document.
+In order to support syntax highlighting, we make use of the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) library, which maintains a syntax tree representing the structure of our document.